srihari07-web/srihari07-web/README.md

 <img alt="Coder GIF" height=250 width=350 src="https://physicsgurukul.files.wordpress.com/2019/02/character-1.gif" />
 <br>

 ## 👋 Hello, I'm Srihari!
 Welcome to my GitHub repository.
-I'm a passionate Front-End Developer based in India.
-Here's a bit about me:
+I am a dedicated Front-End Developer based in India.
+Here's a brief overview:

-- 🔭 I’m currently working at **AI4BHARAT**
+- 🔭 Currently employed at **AI4BHARAT**
-- 🌱 I’m currently learning **Data Structures and Algorithms.**
+- 🌱 Actively enhancing my skills in **Data Structures and Algorithms**
-- 👯 I’m looking to collaborate on **OpenSource Projects**
+- 👯 Open to collaboration on **OpenSource Projects**
-- 📫 How to reach me: **edm19b022@iiitdm.ac.in**
+- 📫 Reach me at: **edm19b022@iiitdm.ac.in**
-- ⚡ Fun fact: **I'm constantly enthusiastic and willing to pick up new abilities.
-I approach problem-solving creatively and can handle multiple tasks regularly!
-Frontend web design is something that I'm particularly interested in. 😊.**
+- ⚡ Fun fact: I am consistently enthusiastic and committed to acquiring new skills.
+I approach problem-solving with creativity and can manage multiple tasks proficiently.
+Frontend web design is an area that particularly captivates me. 😊.

 ## 🚀 Languages and Tools: